R00TKI11/boltguard/README.md

-# boltguard
+# BoltGuard ⚡

-BoltGuard is a fast, offline-first container policy engine designed for developers and air-gapped environments.
-It evaluates container images against human-readable policies in milliseconds -> no databases, no daemons, no network required.
+BoltGuard is a lightweight, policy-first container security tool.

+It answers one question fast:

+> **Is this container acceptable for *our* risk tolerance?**

+BoltGuard runs in milliseconds, works fully offline, and uses human-readable policies you can trust in development, CI, and air-gapped environments.